Home Nursing notes Mouth Care Procedure in Nursing

 The next step is to provide oral hygiene products such as a toothbrush, toothpaste, mouthwash, and a cup of water.
 The toothbrush should have soft bristles to avoid causing damage to the teeth and gums.
 The toothpaste should be a fluoride-based toothpaste that helps to prevent tooth decay and other oral problems.

-3. Assist the patient to brush their teeth
+3. Assist the patient in brushing their teeth

 The patient should be encouraged to brush their teeth using the provided toothbrush and toothpaste.
 If the patient is unable to brush their teeth, the nurse or caregiver should assist them in brushing their teeth.
 The teeth should be brushed gently in a circular motion for at least two minutes.
 The tongue should also be brushed to remove any accumulated debris.